panoply/vscode-liquid/readme.md

 # Completions

 The extension supports completion capabilities.
-This is a **preview** feature and will be improved upon as the extension progresses to Liquify, as such the integration is elementary.
+This feature and will be improved upon as the extension progresses to Liquify, as such the integration is elementary.
 Completions are similar to snippets but a little more refined.
 The completions will be invoked and made available depending on trigger characters and previous/surrounding character sequences.

 ### Tags